 What will the repair technician look for during the bidding process?

-Finally, he'll take a peek down the chimney itself to check the condition of the flue tiles.
-If deterioration is evident visually, a closer, Level 2 inspection may be recommended to look for further signs of damage.
-Also, if your chimney does not have a chimney cap, the technician will recommend one, as an uncapped chimney is essentially a hole in your roof.
+Finally, he'll take a peek down the chimney itself to check the condition of the top flue tiles.
+If deterioration is evident visually, a closer, Level 2 inspection may be recommended to look for further signs of damage (please note that we do not offer this service).
+Also, if your chimney does not have a chimney cap, the technician will typically recommend one, as an uncapped chimney is essentially a hole in your roof.

-Down below, from inside your house, the technician will assess the condition of the firebox (a.k.a. the fireplace), again checking that the mortar and brick are intact.
-Any cracks bigger than the thickness of a nickel will need to be repaired with refractory cement, per Minnesota code.
+If you would like, our repair technician will assess the condition of the firebox (a.k.a. the fireplace), again checking that the mortar and brick are intact.
+To do this, he will need access to the inside of the home, so please schedule accordingly.

 What factors will affect the overall total of the final estimate?